SevenOverBravo/Online_Store_Data_Analytics/README.md

 ## Conclusion and Future Research
 As evident from the results, the promotion of high AIPO furniture products did not to achieve a significant effect on annual revenue.
 However, it's worth noting that the promotion plan in question was extremely simple, only advertising a single variety of product out of dozens of categories.
 There's a possibility that promoting multiple classes of products at once would produce revenue growth conducive to that of the 10% baseline.
 For example, goods within the home construction and bed & bath categories displayed large order counts (both over 10,000) and above-average AIPOs in regard to the orders they were associated with.
 If these products were added to the current promotion plan, it's likely that revenue in 2019 would see additional growth through increased AIPO and order numbers.

 Speaking of order counts, the findings of this project indicate that AIPO may not have been the most effective metric to focus on.
 Such a fact is evident when noting that most of the additional revenue growth in the promotion plan scenario was not due to AIPO (which increased by only 0.009), but rather the rise in order count and median price per item.
-Thus, future research would focus less on increasing average items per order and moreso on the other two factors of the revenue equation.
+Thus, future research would focus less on increasing average items per order and more so on the other two factors of the revenue equation.
 Rather than identifying characteristics of the dataset that correspond with high AIPO, such an analysis would instead focus on promoting attributes associated with high order counts and median price per product.

+Ultimately, although the AIPO promotion plan proved not to be worth Olist's time, the analysis revealed multiple other paths to take in the pursuit of increasing revenue.